kkdubey/quickstockinfo/README.md

 ## Contribution

-QuickStockInfo is actively maintained by [Ebenezer Monney](https://github.com/emonney) on [GitHub](https://github.com/emonney/QuickStockInfo).
+QuickStockInfo is actively maintained by [Komal Dubey](https://github.com/emonney) on [GitHub](https://github.com/emonney/QuickStockInfo).
 You can support it by
 *   Submitting your changes/improvements/features using pull requests
 *   Suggesting ideas or areas of improvements
 *   Encouraging the developers by rating it/starring it